 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principals contained in OMB Circular A-122, Cost Principals for Non-Profit Organizations, wherein certain types of expenditures are not allowable or are limited as to reimbursements.
+Such expenditures are recognized following the cost principals contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursements.